 The rules for Income Support have changed a number of times in the past.
 Some people may have what is known as transitional protection.
 For further information on transitional arrangements see section 12.

 An unemployed person who signs on as available for and actively seeking work will claim Jobseeker’s Allowance (JSA).
 This will be topped up by Income-based Jobseeker’s Allowance (JSA(IB)) if necessary.

 A person of at least the qualifying age for Pension Credit may be able to claim PC.

 Employment and Support Allowance (ESA) was introduced on 27 October 2008.
 ESA replaced Income Support for people making a new claim on grounds of illness or disability.
 However, some people with an illness or disability may still be able to claim Income Support.
 These circumstances are covered in section 2.
 People who are currently claiming Income Support on the grounds of illness or disability will continue to be able to do so until the government moves them onto ESA.
-The government has started the transfer or ‘migration’ of people who are currently claiming Income Support, on the grounds of illness or disability, to ESA from March 2011 and this is likely to be completed by April 2014.
+The government has started the transfer or ‘migration’ of people who are currently claiming Income Support, on the grounds of illness or disability, to ESA from March 2011 and this is likely to be completed sometime during 2014.

 To qualify for Income Support, a person must satisfy all of the conditions outlined below.

 1.1 Must be aged at least sixteen and under the qualifying age for Pension Credit

 A person aged at least sixteen and under the qualifying age for PC (see below) who falls within one of the prescribed categories is entitled to claim Income Support.
 However, sixteen and seventeen year olds are subject to special rules and may be paid at special (lower) rates.
 A payment of JSA(IB) can be made to a sixteen or seventeen year old if specific circumstances are met.

 Young people aged under sixteen can never claim Income Support for themselves.
 Someone else (eg a parent or grandparent) may be able to claim Child Tax Credit for them.